IgorMoriera/Fatigue_Detection_with_Python/README.md

 - GitHub: [IgorMoreira](https://github.com/IgorMoriera)
 - LinkedIn: [igors-moreira](www.linkedin.com/in/igors-moreira)

-Check out the [video demonstration](link-to-video) to see the code in action and understand how the system works! 🎥👇

 Thank you for your interest in the Fatigue Detection System!
 Your feedback and contributions are highly appreciated.